11 Tricks to Make Boxed Cake Mix Taste Homemade

 Melt Some Butter

 Is there anything more delicious than freshly melted butter?
-If the box recipe calls for water or oil, substitute it for some buttery goodness instead.
-This makes a huge difference in flavor!
-This is our favorite brand of butter.
+If the box recipe calls for water or oil, substitute it for some buttery goodness.
+This trick makes a huge difference in flavor!
+These are our favorite brands of butter.

 9 / 11